Anchal627/inscripts/README.md

 # Spreadsheet Application

-A production-ready React spreadsheet application built with TypeScript and Tailwind CSS, featuring Excel/Google Sheets-like functionality.
+A production-ready React spreadsheet application built with TypeScript and Tailwind CSS.

 ## Features